BlueBirdBack/NoDogeTweeter/PRIVACY.md

-# Privacy Policy for KnowingStopGPT (知止)
+# Privacy Policy for KnowingStop (知止)

 Last updated: 2023/4/5

-This privacy policy describes how KnowingStopGPT (知止) collects, uses, and protects any information that you provide when using our Chrome extension.
+This privacy policy describes how KnowingStop (知止) collects, uses, and protects any information that you provide when using our Chrome extension.

 ## Information We Collect

-KnowingStopGPT (知止) does not collect any personally identifiable information from users.
+KnowingStop (知止) does not collect any personally identifiable information from users.

 ## How We Use Information